-Research positions are considered mentored training, should be 20-40 hours a week and are typically paid by stipends.
+Research positions are considered mentored training, should be 20-40 hours a week and can be paid by timesheet or stipend.
 Because the nature of some research necessitates extended and/or unusual hours, mentored faculty-student collaborative research positions will need to clearly communicate expectations and monitor hours appropriately.
-If requested, a timesheet may be set up with overtime rules applicable.

 The 2021 rate is $510 for a 40-hour week equivalent or $12.75 per hour.